bvantagelimited/mobile-sdk-showcase-apps/ipification-sdk-ios-swift/README.md

 ```
 static let CLIENT_ID = "your_client_id"
 static let REDIRECT_URI = "your_redirect_uri"
-// warning: put here only for demo
+// Warning: Put here for demo purposes only
 static let CLIENT_SECRET = "your_client_secret" //
 ```
+### 3. Clean and build the project
+### 4. Run the project

 ----------------------